Stuart6557/TSE/AH_automation/README.md

 * The name of the specific spreadsheet can be found at the bottom.
 For example, it's `"Class Data"` on the example spreadsheet.

-4. Run the following command (assuming you have Python 3).
+4. Run the following command.
 Make sure you are in the directory that `AH_script.py` is in.

 ```
 python3 AH_script.py